xinyi/xinyi.github.io/index.md

 <img src="/assets/photo_1.jpg" width="120" align="right"/>

 ## Xinyi Chen
-xinyic@princeton.edu &nbsp; &nbsp; &nbsp; CV
+xinyic@princeton.edu

+**I am currently on the academic job market, please find my CV [here](cv.pdf).**

-I am a Ph.D. student in the Department of Computer Science at Princeton University, where I am very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).
+I am a Ph.D. candidate in the Department of Computer Science at Princeton University, where I am very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).
+Concurrently, I am a research scientist at Google AI Princeton.
+Previously, I completed my undergraduate studies also at Princeton, in the Mathematics Department.
+My research is generously supported by the NSF Graduate Research Fellowship and the Gordon Wu Fellowship from Princeton University.

 My research is at the intersection of machine learning, optimization, and dynamical systems.
 I focus on developing provably robust and efficient methods for sequential decision-making and control, with applications in medical devices, deep learning, and quantum computing.
-I completed my undergraduate studies also at Princeton, in the Mathematics Department.

 ### Preprints
 - [**Machine Learning for Mechanical Ventilation Control.**](https://arxiv.org/abs/2102.06779)